 Muiden: The perfect day trip from Amsterdam

 This beautiful and historic Dutch town close to Amsterdam (only 40 minutes by bus) is the home of one of my favorite Dutch castles (Muiderslot).
 Muiden minimizes cars and you’ll often see large ships passing through the town.
 Be sure to stop into one of the historic brown bars for a drink or a meal after visiting Muiderslot castle.
 You’ll feel like you stepped back in time.
 Click for more information about visiting castles in the Netherlands.

-This atmospheric star shaped fortress city in the Netherlands.

 Although there’s so many cute towns in the area, experiencing Naarden means that you’ll also get a glimpse into Dutch history as it has one of the oldest churches in the Netherlands (dating back to 1572!).
-Perfect for a half day trip from Amsterdam or a day trip combined with visiting Muiden.
+Perfect for a half-day trip from Amsterdam or a day trip combined with visiting Muiden.

 Best cities to visit in South Holland (Includes best cities to visit in Zuid Holland, Brabant, and Limburg)

 A bit further from Amsterdam, you’ll find the cities of South Holland, Brabant, and Limburg.
 This area is about 1-3 hours from Amsterdam, but these towns/cities are rich in culture, history, and beauty.
 (Sometimes less!)

 ‘s-Hertogenbosch / Den Bosch:

 Den Bosch is one of the oldest cities in the Netherlands with city rights dating back to 1185.
-One of the most remarkable sights is the Gothic St. John’s cathedral, built between 1380 and 1530.
-During a recent renovation on one of the flying buttresses there was added a statue of an angel holding a cell phone.
+One of the most remarkable sights is the Gothic St. John’s Cathedral, built between 1380 and 1530.
+During a recent renovation on one of the flying buttresses, there was added a statue of an angel holding a cell phone.

 Those who love art can visit the Jheronimus Bosch Art Centre to learn about Den Bosch’s most famous painter (Hieronymus Bosch).
 From the tower of the Centre, you will have a breathtaking view of the city.
 A different way to see Den Bosch is to take a boat tour on the Binnendieze through the city’s canals, including under many of the buildings.

 The specialty of Den Bosch is the Bossche bol– a gigantic profiterole covered with dark chocolate and filled with whipped cream.
-Den Bosch is a perfect destination for a one-day trip, however my advice is to stay a few days extra so that you can thoroughly enjoy the city.
+Den Bosch is a perfect destination for a one-day trip, however, my advice is to stay a few days extra so that you can thoroughly enjoy the city.
 During Carnaval, the city changes names and turns into a giant party in the streets.

 Den Haag / The Hague

-For history geeks, it’s also the home of the International Court of Justice, and the International Criminal Court in addition to hosting many of the main government bodies of the Netherlands.
+For history geeks, it’s also the home of the International Court of Justice, and the International Criminal Court in addition to hosting many of the main governing bodies of the Netherlands.
 One of the ones not to miss is the beautiful Binnenhof, which was a castle originally built in the 13th century to house counts.
 It is now used for meetings of the cabinets.
 (The Hague is about 1 hour from Amsterdam.)

 Den Haag is also full of hofjes (historic courtyards that used to be almshouses), fantastic museums, and a lively Chinatown.
 For math and art geeks, you can visit the Escher Museum, which is housed in a former palace.
 The building is beautiful, but the art is even more fascinating.

 Heusden is a small fortified town on the River Maas.
 A bird view of the town is pretty amazing, as it looks like a star from the air.
 Heusden is the perfect destination for slow travel in the Netherlands as you can walk along the old city walls, get lost in the narrow streets, or sit at café Havenzicht to watch the yachts passing by.